Indoors vs Outdoors: Is Indoor Cycling As Effective As Outdoor Cycling?

 CPT & Indoor Cycling Instructor

-Here at Girl Bike Love, we get some amazing questions.
+Here at Indoor Cycling Love, we get some amazing questions.
 One that always seems to come up in our inbox is “Is Indoor Cycling As Effective As Outdoor Cycling?”
 This is an excellent question that takes a little more than a one-word answer.

 Although indoor and outdoor cycling are very similar, they differ in many ways, and both come with advantages and disadvantages.
 So, for the same workout indoors and outdoors, you can achieve different training results.